henhouse/fortnite-go/README.md

 *   Launch Fortnite
 *   You will see again a request with _/account/api/oauth/token_.
 Click on it and then click `Inspectors` tab to get the header (Copy `Authorization` header content and remove "basic ") => **This header is your Game Token**

-## V2 Stats Update
+## V2 Stats
 This package has been updated to the latest V2 stats from Epic.
 There are no more platforms.
-All stats will be added together between keyboard/mouse, gamepad and touch.
-Raw Stats are provided in case you want to separate those out.
+All stats are broken up between input type (keyboardmouse, gamepad, and touch).

-## V1 Stats Compatibility
+## V1 Stats Compatibility - *Deprecated*
 To retrieve stats via V1 stats, please use the QueryPlayerV1 method:

 ```go